Forsaken World

 Forsaken World (神魔大陆2, commonly abbreviated as FW), is a 3D adventure and fantasy MMORPG with traditional Chinese settings, developed by Perfect World Entertainment's Beijing studio.
 Players can take on various roles depending on choice of race and choice of class within that race.
+Published in Russia by Nival (named as Dark Age), stopped in 2016.

 The series is a spin-off of Perfect World Entertainment's flagship 2005 game Perfect World, and the title is based on it.

 Seasons

 The game has gone through a series of several subtitles: